Department of Mathematics and Statistics

 STAT 1300 - Elementary Statistics with Computers

 Data production and analysis; probability basics, distributions; sampling, estimation with confidence intervals, hypothesis testing, t-test; correlation and regression; Cross tabulations and chi-square.
 Students learn to use a statistical package such as SPSS.
-Credit not given for STAT-1300 and any of the following: MATH-1300 or OPM 2070.
+Credit not given for STAT 1300 and any of the following: MATH 1300 or OPM 2070.

-Prerequisite(s): (MATH 1200 or Math Waiver per Advisor with a minimum score of 1200)
+Prerequisite(s): (1 Course from MATH 1200-4999, Math Waiver per Advisor with a minimum score of 1200, or SLUMP with a minimum score of 1200)

 STAT 1930 - Special Topics